p2pu/learning-circles-user-manual/intro.rst

 Our tools address the needs of three different groups:

 #.
 Learners.
-People taking the learning circles.
+People participating in learning circles.
 #.
 Facilitators.
-People facilitating individual learnig circles.
+People facilitating learnig circles.
 #.
 Organizers.
 People organizing several learning circles across a town, city, or country.
 (Often the organizer is also a facilitator).

 Learners can: